Ananth-r17/Facial-Expression-Recognition/README.md

 # Facial Expression Recognition
-To perform Facial Expression Recognition using Keras and Tensorflow.
+To perform Facial Expression Recognition using.

 ## Description:
 In this project we are presenting the real time facial expression recognition of seven most basic human expressions: ANGER, DISGUST, FEAR, HAPPY, NEUTRAL SAD, SURPRISE.